-#1 Project Execution Pitfalls 1.
-Not engaging all the stakeholders at the beginning of the project 2.
-Underestimating the time investment needed from key stakeholders & resources 3.
-Not clearly understanding decision making structure (boards) or processes 4.
-Underestimating the time needed for decision making 5.
-Overlooking downstream or upstream system impacts 6.
-Incomplete requirements before design 7.
-No representation from other geographies or business units during design 8.
-Low engagement from those participating in design 9.
-Not having a dedicated environment for the Certinia project #2 End to End Solution & Integration Pitfalls 10.
-Only focusing on part of the solution/not considering the upstream & downstream processes 11.
-Trying to over-automate or over-complicate the solution without taking time to test how it works together 12.
-Making too many changes at one time 13.
-Misalignment of Core Enterprise Processes that interact with Certinia #3 Training & Change Management Pitfalls 14.
-Not providing up front training to stakeholders on what Certinia can do 15.
-Not having a clear mandate that users must move to the new system 16.
-Not preparing a training environment or plan for end user training 17.
-Not communicating to users about the new implementation 18.
-Assuming that the internal training team will be able to develop training #4 Testing Pitfalls 19.
-Poor test preparation/management (Not Writing Test Cases) 20.
-Shortening Time for User Acceptance Testing if the schedule slips 21.
-Not Training Testers on the environment prior to testing 22.
-Not conducting System Integration Testing for Integrations #5 Data Migration Pitfalls 23.
-Underestimating time it takes or the transformation that will be needed to migrate data 24.
-Thinking that it can be handled independently of the solution design 25.
-Waiting too long to start Data Migration Planning and Tasks 26.
-Assuming that the source data won't need to be cleaned manually means that you will have to make decisions about how to supply that "missing" data.)
+1 NL ot engaging all the stakeholders at the beginning of the project nderestimating the time investment needed from key stakeholders & resources ot clearly understanding decision making structure (boards) or processes nderestimating the time needed for decision making verlooking downstream or upstream system impacts complete requirements before design o representation from other geographies or business units during design 8.
+Lo ow engagement from those participating in design 9.
+N ot having a dedicated environment for the FinancialForce project 2 End to End Solution & Integration Pitfalls 10.
+0 Only focusing on part of the solution 11.
+T rying to over-automate or over-complicate the solution 12.
+N laking too many changes at one time 13.
+N lisalignment of Core Enterprise Processes that interact with FinancialForce 3 Trai ning & Change Management Pitfalls 14.
+N lot providing up front training to stakeholders on what FinancialForce can do 15.
+N lot having a clear mandate that users must move to the new system 16.
+N lot preparing a training environment or plan for end user training 17.
+N lot communicating to users about the new implementation 18.
+A ssuming that the internal training team will be able to develop training 4 Tes ting Pitfalls 19.
+F oor test preparation/management (Not Writing Test Cases) 20.
+9 Shortening Time for User Acceptance Testing if the schedule slips 21.
+N lot Training Testers on the environment prior to testing 22.
+1 Not conducting System Integration Testing for Integrations 5 Da ta Migration Pitfalls Inderestimating time it takes or the transformation that will be needed to migrate data

+25. Waiting too long to start Data Migration Planning and Tasks

+26. Assuming that the source data won't need to be cleaned manually

-27. Assuming that the source data contains all the necessary information for PSA (it usually doesn't and this
+27. Assuming that the source data contains all the necessary information for PSA (it usually doesn't and this means that you will have to make decisions about how to supply that "missing" data.)